rehanvdm/tailscale-lambda-proxy/README.md

 When calling the Proxy, include the following headers to specify the target machine:
 - `ts-target-ip`: The IP address of the Tailscale-connected machine/device.
 - `ts-target-port`: The port of the Tailscale-connected machine/device.
+- `ts-https`: OPTIONAL, if undefined, the default behaviour is to use https when the port is 443.
+If specified then it will override the default behaviour.

 These `ts-` headers are removed before the request is forwarded to the target machine.